-Just kidding!
-We do want you to know it.
-This year the Gate opens at 12:01 am Sunday, August 25 to encourage Burners to enter during off-peak travel times.
-The event still officially starts at 6 pm Sunday, August 25, and ends at 6 pm Monday, September 2.
-Use the earlier arrival time as an opportunity to set up your camp infrastructure during the day.
+This year the Gate opens at 12:01 am Sunday, August 27 to encourage Burners to enter during off-peak travel times.
+The event officially starts at 6pm Sunday, August 27, and ends at 6pm Monday, September 4.
+Use the earlier arrival time as an opportunity to avoid traffic and set up your camp infrastructure.

 Approximately 50,000 participants enter the event on Sunday and Monday.
 Traffic on Highway 447 is heaviest from 11 am through midnight.
 The best time to drive Highway 447 is between 2 am and 10 am on Sunday and Monday.
-If Highway 447 is backed up, consider waiting in Reno or Sparks or camping at Pyramid Lake (permit required).
+If Highway 447 is backed up, consider waiting in Reno or Sparks.

-Want to know what the traffic situation is on Highway 447 or the wait time at the Gate?
-Beginning Friday, August 23, we will begin broadcasting hourly traffic reports on BMIR 94.5 at the top of the hour.
+Beginning Friday, August 25, we will begin broadcasting Highway 447 traffic reports and wait times on BMIR 94.5 FM several times per hour.
 BMIR will be streaming via iHeartRadio again this year.
-You want more?
 We’ll also be providing real-time traffic updates via Twitter at @BManTraffic.
-BMIR and GARS 95.1 will report Exodus wait times and highway traffic reports from Saturday, August 31, through Tuesday, September 3.
+BMIR will report Exodus wait times and highway traffic reports from Saturday, August 26, through Tuesday, September 5.

-There are several things to keep in mind when preparing your vehicle.
-You are traveling to the Nevada desert in August, where temperatures can reach 100°F during the day.
-Your vehicle is going to be loaded with extra weight.
+Prepare your vehicle for this trip!
+In the Nevada desert in August, temperatures can reach greater than 100°F during the day.
+Vehicles are loaded with extra weight.
 NHP reports that bald tires are a significant factor in accidents and breakdowns — check your vehicle’s tires and air pressure after loading your vehicle.
 Have your local mechanic inspect your radiator, tires (including your spare), belts, brakes, hoses, lights and fluids.

-If you’re renting a car, RV or panel van, take the time to familiarize yourself with the vehicle’s lighting and wastewater systems.
+If you’re renting a vehicle, take the time to familiarize yourself with the lighting, power, and wastewater systems.
 RVs and cargo vans (and anything pulling a trailer) typically have multiple switches for headlights, running lights, marker lights and pigtails for trailers.
 Check them regularly during your travels.
-Knowing how to operate them can save you from being pulled over by law enforcement unnecessarily.
-You’ll also want to make sure your license plates are not obstructed from view.
+Knowing how to operate them can save you from being pulled over by law enforcement.
+Make sure your license plates are not obstructed from view.
 It is illegal to leak greywater, blackwater, or vehicle fluids onto the playa surface.

-Loading your vehicle properly, whether it is a car, truck, trailer, motorhome, or anything towed, will make your trip safer and less stressful.
-Apply some simple precautions to ensure safety.
+Loading all vehicles properly will make your trip safer and less stressful.
+Apply these simple precautions to ensure safety:

 - Never exceed the load capacity or the towing capacity of a vehicle or trailer.

 - Do not overload the roof or roof rack on your vehicle.
 Items may fall off.
-An extraordinary number of trash bags are found along the roadside due to poorly secured loads, and must be cleaned up after the event by BRC’s Highway Restoration volunteers.
+A large number of trash bags are found along the roadside due to poorly secured loads, and must be cleaned up after the event by BRC’s Highway Restoration volunteers.

 Many motorists travel on Interstate 80 until they reach the Wadsworth exit.
-The roadway from Wadsworth to the playa (Highway 447) is very different from I-80.
-I-80 is designed to accommodate several thousand vehicles per hour.
-Highway 447 is a two-lane road with narrow dirt shoulders that drop off steeply in places, no rest areas and very few pull outs.
-Highway 447 has many blind curves, grades, open range areas, and soft sand roadway shoulders.
+I-80 is designed to accommodate several thousand vehicles per hour, but highway 447 is a two-lane road with narrow dirt shoulders that drop off steeply in places, no rest areas and very few pull outs.
+Highway 447 has many blind curves, grades, and soft sand roadway shoulders.
 Pay attention and obey all traffic laws.
 Please respect the Pyramid Lake Paiute Tribe while driving through their land.
 Remember you are an ambassador of Burning Man, and your actions reflect on the entire community.

-- Most vehicle accidents in which participants are injured occur on Highway 447 and County Road 34 on the final approach to BRC.
-Tired?
-Stop to rest in a safe location!
+- Most vehicle accidents with injuries occur on Highway 447 and County Road 34 on the final approach to BRC.
+Stay alert in this section.

 - Do not park alongside County Road 34.
-The Sheriff will ticket any vehicles that are parked by the roadside.
+Law enforcement will ticket any vehicles that are parked by the roadside.

-- Yield to emergency vehicles — meaning get off the road as quickly and safely as possible to allow them to pass.
-Again, please respect Tribal and all emergency vehicles and personnel.
+- Yield to emergency vehicles and respect Tribal and all emergency vehicles and personnel.

 - Do not draft emergency vehicles.
 It is unsafe and potentially illegal.